cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

             self.email_client.send_email.assert_called_once()

 ```
 With if-esle blocks it increases the complexity of the test.
-It is a burden for maintainability.
+It reduce the readability and be burden for maintainability.

 Good example:
 ```python